 We heard "K-Shape" a lot when it came to economic impacts and recovery from COVID.
 It simply means that from the same event, two different groups will be impacted in different directions.
 For some, it will be an accelerator and for others it will be a detractor.

-Let's apply that same thing to a construction technology - for example, layout.
+As an example, let's apply that same thing to a construction technology layout.
 From tape measures, chalk lines, and plumb bobs to scanning, BIM models, and robotic total stations (RTS).

 Layout was always a task on a jobsite requiring a higher level of competency.
 Get it wrong and equipment doesn't fit, stub-ups don't hit walls, and a myriad of other challenges.